 support before and during a job interview.

-If you are not sure where to start, it is important to do some homework and try to answer few simple questions below.
+If you are not sure where to start, it is important to do some homework and try to answer a few simple questions below.
 Answering these questions may give you more idea of what you currently have as skills and where you wish to go in terms of your work life.
-It can be a good starting point and can form a starting point to be discussed with NDIS planner, LAC or support coordinator to put thoughts in to action.
+It can be a good starting point and can form a starting point to be discussed with the NDIS planner, LAC or support coordinator to put thoughts into action.

 Do you already have skills, qualifications or work experience in a specific field?

 Are you looking to develop a new skill?
 And what areas are of interest to you?